Resilient-to-Fragile Transition and Excess Volatility in Supply Chain Networks: The high perishability limit

-reduces at leading order, using $S_{ij}(t) \approx \epsilon X_{ij}^{(0)}(t)$ and the rescaling $z_i(t) = K\zeta_0 e^{\xi_i(t)}/\epsilon$, to
+reduces at leading order, using $S_{ij}(t) \approx \varepsilon X_{ij}^{(0)}(t)$ and the rescaling $z_i(t) = K\zeta_0 e^{\xi_i(t)}/\varepsilon$, to

-where we have defined the rescaled flow $\overline{x}_{ij}(t) := z_i(t) X_{ij}(t)$, which is of order one.
+which is of order one.
 This is precisely Eq.~\eqref{eq:limit_prod} in the main text.

-In summary, at first non-vanishing order in $\epsilon$ (high perishability), the inventory variables $S_{ij}$ and $g_i$, as well as the orders $O_{ij}$, are algebraically slaved to production and target production.
+In summary, at first non-vanishing order in $\varepsilon$ (high perishability), the inventory variables $S_{ij}$ and $g_i$, as well as the orders $O_{ij}$, are algebraically determined by production and target production.
 The effective dynamics is fully captured by the rescaled variables $\overline{x}_{ij}(t)$, $y_i(t)$, and $y_i^\top(t)$, as given by Eqs.~\eqref{eq:limit_prod}–\eqref{eq:limit_plan}.